 As a self-proclaimed type-A person who likes organization, I am constantly finding ways to optimize and organize everything I own.
-I have a pretty good handle on doing regular purges in my home (sometimes I even rope in my husband Matt for a day of “fun”), but for some reason this year I was extra antsy to do a big spring closet clean out in my bedroom.
+I have a pretty good handle on doing regular purges in my home (sometimes I even rope in my husband Matt for a day of “fun”), but for some reason this year I was extra antsy to do a big spring cleaning type of closet clean out in my bedroom.
 Like, a dramatic one.
 I read Marie Kondo’s book The Life Changing Magic of Tidying Up a couple of years ago, and although I’ve practiced her general methods here and there, I never fully committed to the full process of a major Marie Kondo closet cleanout.

 I decided to fully dive in to the KonMari method by starting with the category she suggests tidying first: clothes.
-In this post you’ll find the full process on how to do a Marie Kondo closet cleanout, extra tips to make this process successful, and the exact items I use to organize my own closet.
+In this post you’ll find the full process on how to do a Marie Kondo closet cleanout, extra tips to make this process successful, and with the exact items I use to organize my own closet.